michel4j/django-reportcraft/docs/source/usage.rst

 Data Sources
 ------------

 A Data Source is a model that provides data for the report.
-You can create a new Data Source by clicking Add Data Source button from the Sources list.
-To create a new Data Source, you need to provide the following information:
+You can create a new Data Source by clicking the :guilabel:` + Add` button from the Data Sources list.
+To create a new Data Source, you need to provide the following
+information:

 .. image:: static/source-form.png
   :width: 100%